Please login to your Sampan Travel account.

 However sweeping colonial rule was only extended to the areas where the Bamar were in the majority.
 The hill states of the Chin, Kachin, Kayin, Shan and Kayah kept their autonomy to a certain extent.
 This policy of divide and rule sowed the seeds for bloody strife, and resulted in the 1930s pro-independence movement displaying an ethnic-chauvinism towards non-Bamar.
 Today there are many in Myanmar who squarely hold the British responsible for the current ethnic conflict in the country.
 Previously fluid notions of ethnicity, they claim, were calcified by colonial rule, and the diversity of the country post-independence came to be regarded as something imposed, as opposed to having evolved organically.

 A third tension that quickly emmerged in British Burma was the influx of foreign labour.
 Under colonial rule British Burma saw a huge amount of immigration, principally from India and China.
 These wealthier arrivals who were savvier when it came to British customs, began to rapidly set up businesses and take the majority of the lower level civil service jobs at the expense of the increasingly hostile Burmese.
-By 1927, the majority of Yangon’s population was Indian.
+By 1927, the majority of Yangon’s population was Indian, and little of the country's new-found wealth was finding its way into Burmese pockets.

 Burma was seen as a hard posting by many of the British, who found the population difficult to govern.
 A variety of factors including high unemployment led to British Burma seeing the highest crime rate in the entirety of the Empire.